Quadrat Sampling: Application with Advantages and Disadvantages

 stratified sampling

-Stratified sampling is a sampling plan in which we divide the population into several non overlapping strata and select a random sample from each stratum in such a way that units within the strata are homogeneous but between strata they are heterogeneous.
-Stratum is a group of elements where all the units of elements “within … Read more
+Stratified sampling is a sampling plan in which we divide the population into several non-overlapping strata and select a random sample from each stratum in such a way that units within the strata are homogeneous but between strata they are heterogeneous.
+Stratum is a group of elements where all the units of elements “within the … Read more

 simple random sampling